Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/Cuis-003.png)

+### Add submorphs

-Well, a cyan blue rectangle is not much to work with.
-Let's add a few submorphs -- morphs which are contained in the cyan LayoutMorph.
+Well, a skyBlue rectangle is not much to work with.
+Let's add a few submorphs -- morphs which are contained in the skyBlue LayoutMorph.

 ````Smalltalk
 myLayout addMorph: (RectangleLikeMorph new :: color: Color blue; yourself).